menu

 Compared to the rest of the country, citizens of Grangeville spend much less time in their cars: on average, their commute to work is only 16.39 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Grangeville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Grangeville does not have a public transit system used by locals to get to and from work.

 Demographics

-The percentage of adults in Grangeville who are college-educated is close to the national average for all communities of 21.84%: 17.88% of the adults in Grangeville have a bachelor's degree or advanced degree.
+In terms of college education, Grangeville is nearly on par with the US average for all cities of 21.84%: 17.88% of adults 25 and older in Grangeville have a bachelor's degree or advanced degree.

 The per capita income in Grangeville in 2022 was $27,730, which is middle income relative to Idaho, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,920 for a family of four.
 However, Grangeville contains both very wealthy and poor people as well.